notepad-plus-plus/npp-usermanual/content/docs/searching.md

 From **Find All in ...** searches, three types of sections are added to the **Search results** window.
 First is a line describing what was searched for, how many total matches (known as "hits") occurred (this is also shown in the title bar for the window, for the most recently-occurring search), and how many files had matches.
 Second is a line that shows the filename with the matches and the count of matches for that file (this type will be repeated if the search found multiple files with matches).
 Last comes the details about the matches found, including line number and the line contents with the matched text emphasized.
 The default emphasis is red text on a yellow background, but this may be changed in the Style Configurator's "Search result" Language area.

 When Notepad++ populates the **Search results** window, it does so using one line for each match found by the search.
 Note that this can and often does end with the same source file line being repeated multiple times in the output.
-An example of this would be if you are searching for "the" in the line of text that reads "Now is the time for all good men to come to the aid of their country"; the **Search results** window would list the line twice, once with the word "the" called out in red text with a yellow background, and a second time with "the" in "their" similarly emphasized.
+An example of this would be if you are searching for "the" in the line of text that reads "Now is the time for all good men to come to the aid of their country"; the **Search results** window would list the line three times, twice with each word "the" called out in red text with a yellow background, and a third time with "the" in "their" similarly emphasized.
+However, multiple findings of the same search term may be collapsed into one search result by checking the option [**Settings > Preferences > Searching > ☐ Search Result window: show only one entry per found line**](../preferences/#searching).

 When the **Search results** window has input focus, the currently active line has a different background color, much like how the main editor window does by default.
 Unlike the main editor window, where the current-line background feature may be turned off, the **Search results** window always has a background highlight for its active line.

 Use the up and down arrows to navigate within the **Search results** window when it has input focus.
-Double-clicking with the mouse or hitting ENTER when input focus is on a specific match will move the editor window to that match and cause its text to be selected.
+Double-clicking with the mouse or hitting `ENTER` when input focus is on a specific match will move the editor window to that match and cause its text to be selected.

-Other ways to navigate back to an editor window via the **Search results** window matches include the **Search** menu items **Next Search Result** (keyboard: F4) and **Previous Search Result** (keyboard: Shift+F4).
+Other ways to navigate back to an editor window via the **Search results** window matches include the **Search** menu items **Next Search Result** (keyboard: `F4`) and **Previous Search Result** (keyboard: `Shift+F4`).
 These can be invoked regardless of where input focus is in Notepad++.

-The *Delete* key can be used to delete individual results, file matches or whole search matches in the **Search results** window, depending on which type of line is active when the key is pressed.
-As the result history is hierarchical, that is, tree-like, pressing *Delete* when in a higher-level element of the tree removes that whole branch.
+The `Delete` key can be used to delete individual results, file matches or whole search matches in the **Search results** window, depending on which type of line is active when the key is pressed.
+As the result history is hierarchical, that is, tree-like, pressing `Delete` when in a higher-level element of the tree removes that whole branch.
 Thus:

 |*Pressing Delete when **Search results** active line starts with...*| *What is removed*                                                                              |
 |-----------------------------------------------------------------|------------------------------------------------------------------------------------------------|